elesiuta/pyxargs/README.md

 file paths.
 The file input mode (default if stdin is not connected) builds commands using filenames only and executes them in their respective directories, this is useful when dealing with file paths containing multiple character encodings.
+When executing python code, the following variables are
+provided: i=index, j=remaining, n=total, x=input, s=split, d=dir,
+a=all_inputs, out=previous_results, df=dataframe, js=json, db=duckdb

 options:
-  -h, --help            show this help message and exit --version             show program's version number and exit -m input-mode         options are:
+  -h, --help            show this help message and exit --version             show program's version number and exit -m input-mode, --mode input-mode
+                        options are:
-                        file    = build commands from filenames and execute in each subdirectory respectively
+                        (f)ile    = build commands from filenames and execute in each subdirectory respectively
-                        path    = build commands from file paths relative to the current directory and execute in the current directory
+                        (p)ath    = build commands from file paths relative to the current directory and execute in the current directory
-                        abspath = build commands from absolute file paths and execute in the current directory
+                        (a)bspath = build commands from absolute file paths and execute in the current directory
-                        stdin   = build commands from standard input and execute in the current directory
+                        (s)tdin   = build commands from standard input and execute in the current directory
                         default: stdin if connected, otherwise file --folders             use folders instead files (for input modes: file, path, abspath)